thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_README.md.rst

        - Based on code written by James Rosindell (j.rosindell@imperial.ac.uk).
        - Handles indexing of the 2D object plus importing values from a csv file.
    * The `SpeciesList` class
-       - Contains the list of individuals, for application in a matrix, to essentially create a 3D array.
+       - Contains the species_id_list of individuals, for application in a matrix, to essentially create a 3D array.
        - Handles the positioning of individuals in space within a grid cell.
    * The `ConfigOption` class
        - Contains basic functions for importing command line arguments from a config file, providing an alternative way of setting up simulations.
-   * The `TreeList` class
+   * The `Community` class
         - Provides the routines for applying different speciation rates to a phylogenetic tree, to be used either immediately after simulation within necsim, or at a later time using SpeciationCounter.cpp

    ## KNOWN BUGS ##